Edible tape invented to stop your burrito from falling apart

 On Monday, the team graduated from college with Guarino expressing how Tastee Tape's journey to date has been "really exciting."

 "We have learned so much about product design, prototyping, and patenting.
-We are all really grateful that we had this opportunity before we graduated as it has taught us so many valuable skills," he said, adding that he and teammate Marie Eric would be staying on another year at JHU to complete a Masters', and in that time, will continue working on the product.
+We are all really grateful that we had this opportunity before we graduated as it has taught us so many valuable skills," she said, adding that she and teammate Marie Eric would be staying on another year at JHU to complete a Masters', and in that time, will continue working on the product.

+Top image: Tastee Tape dyed blue for visibility.
+The actual tape is colorless.
+Credit: Tyler Guarino

 The-CNN-Wire™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.